wizardyesterday/AutomaticGainControl/README.txt

 5. Provide a *static& callback function that returns the gain, in decibels, of the amplifier that is bbeing controlled.
-Let it return yhe  example variabe, gainValue, from the above example.
+Let it return yhe  example variable, gainValue, from the above example.

 4.2.2 Choice 2